YairHalberstadt/stronginject/README.md

 ##### Factory Of Methods

 Sometimes you have a generic factory method which you don't want to use for everything, but only for specific use cases.
-For example, you may want to use another IOC container to resolve specific types, but don't want to write a seperate factory method for each type.
+For example, you may want to use another IOC container to resolve specific types, but don't want to write a separate factory method for each type.
 In such cases you can mark the method with any number of `FactoryOfAttribute`s, and it will act exactly like a normal factory method except it will only be used to resolve the types given in the `FactoryOfAttribute`s.

 ```csharp
 public partial class AspNetCoreControllerContainer : IContainer<SomeAspNetCoreController>